Sicilian wolf: Classification and genetic analyses

 In 2018, an examination of the holotype – a mounted specimen and its skull stored at the Museo di Storia Naturale di Firenze – and three others confirmed the morphological distinctiveness of the Sicilian wolf, and an examination of the mtDNA extracted from the teeth of several skulls showed that the subspecies possessed a unique haplotype, distinct from that of the Italian wolf.

 In 2019, an mDNA study indicated that the Sicilian wolf and the Italian wolf were closely related and formed an "Italian clade" that was basal to all other modern wolves except for the Himalayan wolf and the now-extinct Japanese wolf.
 The study indicates that a genetic divergence occurred between the two lineages 13,400 years ago.
 This timing is compatible with the existence of the latest land bridge between Sicily and southwestern tip of Italy, which flooded at the end of the Late Pleistocene to form the Messina Strait.
-Another study in 2019 confirmed that this wolf was genetically related to extant Italian and Late Pleistocene wolves.
-One specimen in particular possessed a "wolf-like" mtDNA haplotype not detected before.
+Another study in 2019 confirmed that this wolf was genetically related to extant Italian and Late Pleistocene wolves, with one specimen in particular possessing a previously undetected "wolf-like" mtDNA haplotype.

 In 2023, the first genomic study of museum specimens revealed that the Sicilian wolf was most closely related to Italian wolves, but also carried ancestry from ancient European dogs dating back to the Eneolithic and Bronze Age.
 The population showed high inbreeding and low genetic diversity, likely due to long-term isolation, with up to 50% of its genome in runs of homozygosity.
 Furthermore, this study suggests the Sicilian and Italian wolves shared a common ancestor that had already diverged from other European wolf lineages by 25,000–17,000 years ago.
 This provides a lower limit for the split among modern wolf populations.
 While earlier mitochondrial studies linked them to Pleistocene Siberian wolves, genomic analyses show the Sicilian wolf was not closely related to those ancient Siberian populations.